S-Mancl/Turing-Approved/README.md

     state["PC"] += 1

 def trap(data):
-    # the TRAP instruction is creating us a lot of problems, so lets just skip it
+    # the TRAP instruction is creating us a lot of problems, so let's just skip it
     global state
     state["PC"] += 1